Junlper: Snickers "dick vein"

-In April 2022, Junlper satirically claimed in a tweet that Snickers was removing the "dick vein" design from the top of the candy bar, prompting a backlash from unwitting Snickers fans.
+In April 2022, Sternbach satirically claimed in a tweet that Snickers was removing the "dick vein" design from the top of the candy bar, prompting a backlash from unwitting Snickers fans.
 Due to the volume of response, Snickers clarified in its own viral tweet that the "veins remain".
 The tweet spawned follow-up hoaxes including a viral fake image of Tucker Carlson talking about the "dick veins" on his Fox News show, alluding to Carlson's comments about "unsexy" M&M's characters earlier that year.

 Other tweets

-In response to a December 2022 Elon Musk joke that his preferred gender pronouns were "Prosecute/Fauci", Junlper responded that "we didn't ask for your woke pronouns", alluding to Musk's views on transgender issues.
+In response to a December 2022 Elon Musk joke that his preferred gender pronouns were "Prosecute/Fauci", Sternbach responded that "we didn't ask for your woke pronouns", alluding to Musk's views on transgender issues.

-In February 2023, Junlper said that controversy regarding the 2023 Hogwarts Legacy video game was manufactured in terms of 'TERFs' pointing out the games' success despite boycotts.
+In February 2023, Sternbach said that controversy regarding the 2023 Hogwarts Legacy video game was manufactured in terms of 'TERFs' pointing out the games' success despite boycotts.
 She also said that despite saying that people should feel free to buy it, they should not attempt to get "good ally points" for disliking J. K. Rowling.
-Later, in June of that year, Junlper criticized U.S. states that prohibit medical gender transitioning for adults.
+Later, in June of that year, Sternbach criticized U.S. states that prohibit medical gender transitioning for adults.

-Other posts in 2023 included calling YouTuber MrBeast "demonic" and creating a fake image of a Walmart "product zoner" job after he suggested that his fans should arrange his Feastables chocolate brand and disarrange Hershey's chocolate bars displays in stores, accusing MrBeast of lying about being invited on the Titan before the Titan submersible implosion, and falsely claiming that US President Joe Biden had been removed from the White House in a body bag.
+Other posts in 2023 included calling YouTuber MrBeast "demonic" and creating a fake image of a Walmart "product zoner" job after he suggested that his fans should arrange his Feastables chocolate brand and disarrange Hershey's chocolate bars displays in stores, accusing MrBeast of lying about being invited on the Titan before its implosion, and falsely claiming that US President Joe Biden had been removed from the White House in a body bag.